 The master political lion is, after all, too strong as he is too weak – his strength is his weakness.
 He is heavily and desperately dependent on the political hyenas around him and he knows and understands their integral role in his own survival.
 Similarly, he effectively knows and understands his own role in their own circumstances, albeit, undesirable to many who are quietly hurting.

-The political hyenas have inhibited but increasingly festering anger and bitterness as a consequence of the arrogance, the scandalous selfishness of the master political lion to whom all is and must be due without regard to the consequences either to the political hyenas or the entire environment in the wild.
+The political hyenas have inhibited but increasingly festering anger and bitterness as a consequence of the arrogance, the scandalous selfishness of the master political lion to whom all is and must be due without regard to the consequences either to the political hyenas surrounding him or the entire environment in the wild.

 The relationship between the master political lion and the political hyenas around him is a dependent relationship heavily skewed towards and in the interests of the master political lion, but one in which the master political lion must provide political hyenas with prey; without fail, primarily for his own survival.